Frumph/comic-easel/readme.txt

 == Changelog ==
 = 1.8.2 =
-Added option to disable the keyboard navigation script from running
+Added option to disable the keyboard navigation script from running added error checking to the first and last in chapter get_terms function in the navigation.php edits to the archive-dropdown widget (yes, again) and default navigation archive-dropdown edit to the comic-archive list=1 shortcode ref: ps238.nodwick.com's archive added parent => 0 to stop the duplicating of info in the comic-archive

 = 1.8.1 =
 Config section bug fix for saving the graphic navigation dropdown value